 When to see a doctor

-The reasons aren't always clear.
-Certain triggers, heart diseases or changes in the body can make cells in the ventricles electrically unstable.
-Heart disease or scarring may also cause electrical impulses to be misrouted.
+The cause of premature ventricular contractions isn't always clear.
+Certain things including heart diseases or changes in the body can make cells in the lower heart chambers electrically unstable.
+Heart disease or scarring may cause the heart's signals to be misrouted.

 - Certain medications, including decongestants and antihistamines

-- Increased levels of adrenaline in the body that may be caused by caffeine, tobacco, exercise or anxiety
+- Increased levels of adrenaline in the body due to exercise or anxiety

 - Exercise — if you have certain types of PVCs

-Having frequent PVCs or certain patterns of them might increase your risk of developing heart rhythm problems (arrhythmias) or weakening of the heart muscle (cardiomyopathy).
+Having frequent premature ventricular contractions (PVCs) or certain patterns of them might increase the risk of developing irregular heart rhythms (arrhythmias) or weakening of the heart muscle (cardiomyopathy).

 Rarely, when accompanied by heart disease, frequent premature contractions can lead to chaotic, dangerous heart rhythms and possibly sudden cardiac death.

-An electrocardiogram (ECG) can detect the extra beats and identify the pattern and source.
+An electrocardiogram (ECG or EKG) can detect the extra beats and identify the pattern and source.

 - Lifestyle changes.
-Eliminating common PVC triggers — such as caffeine or tobacco — can decrease the frequency and severity of your symptoms.
+Eliminating common PVC triggers — such as caffeine or tobacco — may reduce the number of extra beats and lessen symptoms.

 Lifestyle and home remedies

-The following self-care strategies can help control PVCs and improve your heart health:
+The following self-care strategies can help control premature ventricular contractions (PVCs) and improve heart health:

 - Track your triggers.
-If you have frequent symptoms, you might want to take note of your symptoms and your activities.
-This can help identify substances or actions that may trigger premature ventricular contractions.
+If you have frequent PVCs, keeping a diary of the day and timing of symptoms may be helpful.
+A diary may help identify foods, drinks or activities that trigger the premature ventricular contractions.

 - Modify your substance use.
-Caffeine, alcohol, tobacco and other recreational drugs are known triggers of premature ventricular contractions.
-Reducing or avoiding these substances can reduce your symptoms.
+Caffeine, alcohol, tobacco and stimulant drugs are known triggers of premature ventricular contractions.
+Reducing or avoiding such items may reduce PVC symptoms.

 Preparing for an appointment

-You're likely to start by seeing your family doctor.
-Or you might be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).
+You're likely to start by seeing your family care provider.
+You may be referred to a doctor trained in heart diseases (cardiologist).

 Here's some information to help you get ready for your appointment.